mat701/BiCM/docs/source/contacts.rst

 Contacts
 =========

-For any question contact matteo.bruno@imtlucca.it
+For any question contact matteobruno180@gmail.com

 Visit https://meh.imtlucca.it for more information about maximum entropy models.